William Pitt, 1st Earl of Chatham: Pitt–Newcastle ministry

+Seven Years' War

 A coalition with Newcastle was formed in June 1757, and held power until October 1761.
 It brought together several various factions and was built around the partnership between Pitt and Newcastle, which a few months earlier had seemed impossible.
 The two men used Lord Chesterfield as an intermediary and had managed to agree a division of powers that was acceptable to both.
-For the past few months Britain had been virtually leaderless, although Devonshire had remained formally Prime Minister, but now Pitt and Newcastle were ready to offer stronger direction to the country's strategy.
+For the past few months Britain had been virtually leaderless, although Devonshire had remained formally prime minister, but now Pitt and Newcastle were ready to offer stronger direction to the country's strategy.

 By summer 1757 the British war effort over the previous three years had broadly been a failure.
 Britain's attempts to take the offensive in North America had ended in disaster, Menorca had been lost, and the Duke of Cumberland's Army of Observation was retreating across Hanover following the Battle of Hastenback.
 In October Cumberland was forced to conclude the Convention of Klosterzeven, which would take Hanover out of the war.
 The French Invasion of Hanover posed a threat to Britain's ally Prussia, which was now vulnerable to attack from the west by the French as well as facing attack from Austria, Russia, Saxony and Sweden.

 Although it was late in the campaigning season when he had come to power, Pitt set about trying to initiate a more assertive strategy.
 He conspired with a number of figures to persuade the Hanoverians to revoke the Klosterzevern Convention and re-enter the war on Britain's side, which they did in late 1757.
 He also put into practice a scheme of Naval Descents that would make amphibious landings on the French coast.
 The first of these, the Raid on Rochefort, took place in September but was not a success.
 The centrepiece of the campaign in North America, an expedition to capture Louisbourg, was aborted due to the presence of a large French fleet and a gale that scattered the British fleet.